DanSantos8/todo-list-app/README.md

-# todo-list-app-cotil
+# TODO List using zustand

+## How to get started

--- npm i
+- npm i

--- npm run dev
+- npm run dev